Florida Statute, 893.13(6)(a)

 - Whether your Constitutional Rights were violated; and

 - Whether proper protocol was followed by law enforcement.

 We will speak to any potential witnesses or co-defendants, and will file the appropriate motions in an attempt to have your charges dismissed, or at the very least, reduced.
-The criminal defense attorneys at The Law Place will aggressively handle your charges, working hard to protect your future and your rights.
+The criminal defense attorneys in Sarasota at The Law Place will aggressively handle your charges, working hard to protect your future and your rights.
 Call 941-444-4444 today for a FREE consultation.